The Best Chicken Spaghetti recipe calls for sliced grilled chicken, spaghetti noodles, cream of chicken, salsa, sour cream and cheese. No Rotel!

 - Preheat oven to 350f degrees.
 Spray a 9×13-inch baking dish with nonstick cooking spray.

 - Cook 8 ounce angel hair pasta according to package directions (remember, you are only using half a box of angel hair pasta here.)
 Once pasta is cooked, drain well.

 - Place pasta back into the pot and add 2 cups chopped, cooked chicken, 2 (10 ounce) cans cream of chicken soup, 1 cup salsa, 1 cup sour cream, 1 cup Mexican cheese blend, and 1 Tablespoon taco seasoning.

 - Stir well to combine (this will take a few minutes.)

 - Pour combined mixture into your prepared baking dish.

-- Top with remaining cheese and a sprinkling of dried parsley.
+- Top with 1 cup Mexican cheese blend and a sprinkling of dried parsley

 - Cover with nonstick aluminum foil.